connor5043/streaks/README.md

 # streaks
-cli tool for consistent productivity on macOS 🍏 and Linux 🐧
+Goal-tracking cli tool for macOS 🍏 and Linux 🐧

 ```
 make